Air Assault on Crete: Victory conditions

+Publication history

+Air Assault on Crete and its companion game Invasion of Malta were designed by Randall Reed and Vance von Borries and published by Avalon Hill in 1977 as a boxed set with cover art by Rodger B. MacGowan.

 Reception

+In Issue 32 of the British wargaming magazine Perfidious Albion, Geoff Williams and Peter Bartlam discussed the game.
+Williams called this "A very good game ... an exciting and desperate struggle for both sides."
+Williams thought the rules were clear and unambiguous but found issues with the breakdown and rebuild of battalions, and the "too perfect" Allied aircraft.
+Williams also felt the game should have been broken down into three shorter scenarios.
+Bartlam replied that the game had been "very enjoyable.
+The rules are straightforward enough for ease of play but with enough features ... to make it interesting."
+Bartlam thought the advanced rules made the game very well balanced, but found the basic game favored the German player.
+Williams concluded, "AAoC is a good game which gives a feeling of the fierce fighting for Crete.
+I can recommend it to anyone, especially if you have played Arnhem."
+Bartlam concluded, "It is ... an entertaining game and I hope many prospective buyers are not put off by what I consider to be the worst box-art [Avalon Hill] has come up with."

 In the November–December 1978 issue of The Phoenix (Issue 16), Ralph Vickers called Air Assault on Crete "a good game for exercising your skills of simulating your own plans and out-guessing your opponent."
 While Vickers found most of the rules had "good internal logic", he criticized one rule about evacuation that prevented non-combatant units from leaving their initial sector until Turn 8, saying, "What rationale can make this convincing and realistic?"
 While Vickers agreed that without this rule, the game "won't hang together", he called the rule "hocus-pocus".
 Despite this fault, Vickers concluded by giving the game a thumbs up, saying, "this is a game that is going to stay high on the popularity charts for a long time."

 In The General, Vance von Borries pointed out that even if the German player is able to capture one or more airfields, the game is far from over if the Allied player can evacuate as quickly as possible.
 "Although the German player has the unique ability to launch [a] humiliating aerial envelopment, the Commonwealth player can still turn that euphoric and overconfident airborne glory into a bloody fool holding an empty bag.
 Air Assault on Crete is, in that respect, probably the most satisfying wargame ever developed."